brianpmaher/bpm/README.md

 # BPM

-BPM is a library for building cross-platform applications.
+BPM is a personal library for building cross-platform applications.

 ## Index